darrynten/google-cloud-translate-php/README.md

 ### Conveniences

-There are a few other conveniences like being able to set the type, language, encoding etc.
+There are a few other conveniences like being able to set the target and source language, type, etc.

 One use case would be running a single instance of text through multiple language attempts.